Tests to measure your breathing during sleep

 In some patients, doctors may want to know your carbon dioxide (CO2) levels.
 They may do a blood test from your ear or your wrist.
 Some centres may use a transcutaneous CO2 monitor.
 This uses an electrode, usually on your ear, to record CO2 levels through the skin.

 Polysomnography is a more complex test used to analyse sleep.
 It’s an overnight study conducted in a quiet hospital room.
 It’s designed to:

 - assess sleep and wakefulness – it measures your brain waves, eye movements and muscle movements

 - assess your heart and breathing – it measures your breathing, chest wall motion, oxygen levels and heart activity

 If basic tests haven’t given clear results, and also if you make abnormal movements or do strange things while you’re asleep, a polysomnography may be needed.
 Some equipment will be attached to you with tape, wires and straps to take the measures as you sleep.

 Your sleep specialist may ask you to stay in hospital after the overnight stay for a multiple sleep latency test.
-You’ll be asked to nap for periods of 20 to 30 minutes at set times.
+You’ll be asked to nap for periods of 20 minutes at set times.
 You would keep on the same equipment you had for the polysomnography.

 An Oxford sleep resistance (OSLER) test measures the amount of time you are able to stay awake in conditions that are favourable to fall asleep.
 This test is performed during the daytime.

-You will be asked to lie in a semi-recumbent position in a darkened room isolated from noise.
-You will have a handheld box that needs to be repeatedly activated every time you see a red light.
+You will be asked to lie in a semi-recumbent position (half lying down, half sitting up) in a quiet, darkened room.
+You will have a handheld box with a button to press every time you see a red light.